eNMS-automation/eNMS/README.md

 - Search for any text in any configuration
 - View differences between various revisions of a configuration
 - Download device configuration to a local text file
-- Use the ReST API support to return a specified device’s configuration
+- Use the REST API support to return a specified device’s configuration
 - Export all device configurations to a remote Git repository (e.g. Gitlab)

 [![Configuration Management](docs/_static/base/introduction/configuration_management.png)](http://afourmy.pythonanywhere.com/scheduling/calendar)